pepsiplease69/sunrise/README.md

 ![direct-method-fail](direct-method-fail.jpg)

+Instead we could go for an alternate approach explained below.

+### Parent Job:

-Instead  we can put a parent job on the crontab, to be invoked at boot up time.
+We can put a parent job on the crontab, to be invoked at boot up time.

 ```